How Long Do Semi-Truck Accident Cases Last?

 - Your truck accident attorney in Milwaukee will need to examine many different types of documents from the trucking company and the driver, including maintenance records, driver safety records, and certifications, along with past violations and infractions.
 It may take quite some time for your attorney to obtain these records.

 - Your attorney will also need to obtain multiple types of documents on your behalf.
 These documents may include your medical bills and records, additional written reports from your doctor(s), pain and suffering evidence, lost wages and loss of future earnings documentation, and other documentation.
 Obtaining this documentation will also take quite a bit of time.

-- If the trucking company or its insurance company are not willing to make a fair settlement offer, a civil lawsuit may be required.
+- If the trucking company or its insurance company is not willing to make a fair settlement offer, a civil lawsuit may be required.
 If a lawsuit has to be filed, it will take even longer to resolve your claim, especially if your case proceeds to a trial.

-If you’re considering filing a truck accident claim, contact our accident attorneys at Cannon & Dunphy, S.C. today.
+If you’re considering filing a truck accident claim, contact our auto accident attorneys at Cannon & Dunphy, S.C. today.